Red Sea Conflict Has Left 16,000 Farm Animals Stranded. Their Future Remains Uncertain.

 The EU and UK recently introduced battery cages with enriched cages.
 This name, however, is misleading.
 Before the UK outlawed battery cages, hens shared lived in cages about the size of a sheet of paper.
 In their new cages, hens are given just 50 additional centimeters to spread their wings.
 They do have some other enrichments in their cages, like perches, litter, and nests, but enriched cages are still a shocking spectacle compared to what a high welfare egg farm would look like.

-In the U.S., as much as 95 percent of all eggs come from chickens confined to battery cages.
+In the U.S., about 80 percent of hens are confined to battery cages, according to 2019 numbers.
 Battery cages prevent chickens from participating in a wide range of natural behaviors like dust-bathing, foraging, roosting, and bone maintenance.
 Bone problems are common, and the cramped space causes frustration and more aggression and in-fighting between birds.

 Barn eggs are a higher welfare option, although still far from perfect.
 Barns provide more space for chickens to move around, explore and stretch their wings.
 There are also perches for the birds on which to roost.
 However, these can still be rather crowded, with up to 6000 chickens in a barn.
 The chickens still have very little to do and live the vast majority of their lives indoors, subjected to artificial lighting.